 I arrived at Keisei-Usui Station (京成臼井駅).
 As I walked away from the station, the urban environment soon turned rural.
 There were several old temples and shrines along the way.
 One of them, Hoshi Shrine (星神社), also known as Usui-myōken-sha (臼井妙見社), is quite interesting to explore.
 It houses Myōken-bosatsu (妙見菩薩), a bodhisattva representing a deification of Polaris and the Plough (Big Dipper).
 This deity was a fusion of Buddhism and Taoism because the worship of star constellations originated in Taoism.
 The Chiba clan believed in the Myōken-bosatsu as their guardian deity, and their impressive family crest was based on those constellations:

 There was also the grave of a famous Edo-era sumo wrestler by the name of Raiden Tameemon (雷電爲右衞門, 1767-1825).

 Suddenly I reached something that looked like a ravine, an old moat, as it turned out.
 Looking to the other side, I discovered Usui Castle.

-I entered and found myself in the center of the second enclosure (二の丸 ni-no-maru), a big open field children must have been pleased with.
+I entered and found myself in the centre of the second enclosure (二の丸 ni-no-maru), a big open field children must love.

 An earthen bridge connected the inner bailey (本丸 honmaru) with the second enclosure.
 A lot of original earthwork and moats were preserved throughout the castle grounds, so I got an impression about how well-fortified Usui Castle was.